Symmetry in abstract elementary classes with amalgamation: A hierarchy of symmetry properties

 \section{A hierarchy of symmetry properties}

 We discuss the relationship between the symmetry property of Definition \ref{sym defn} and other symmetry properties previously defined in the literature, especially the symmetry property in the definition of a good $\mu$-frame.
-This expands on the short remark after Definition 3 of \cite{vandieren-symmetry-v1} and on Corollary 2 there.
+This expands on the short remark after Definition 3 of \cite{vandieren-symmetry-apal} and on Corollary 2 there.
 It will be convenient to use the following terminology.
-A minor variation (where ``limit over'' is replaced by ``universal over'') appears in \cite[Definition 3.8]{ss-tame-toappear-v3}.
+This appears already in \cite[Definition 3.8]{ss-tame-jsl}.

 \begin{definition} Let $M_0 \lea M \lea N$ be models in $\K_\mu$.
 We say a type $p \in \gS (N)$ \emph{explicitly does not $\mu$-fork over $(M_0, M)$} if: